 Traffic Congestion in The Philippines

-The layout of much of the Philippines is at times incompatible with the sheer density of the populations that occupy these lands.
+The layout of much of the Philippines is sometimes incompatible with the sheer density of the populations that occupy these lands.

-Lack of infrastructure upgrades means that the roads are overwhelmed with dense traffic in many areas.
+The lack of infrastructure upgrades means the roads are overwhelmed with dense traffic in many areas.
 As one might suspect, fender benders and collisions are more likely in these conditions.

-Being stuck in traffic is also a waste of gas and results in more greenhouse gas emissions.
+Being stuck in traffic is also a gas waste and results in more greenhouse gas emissions.

-If you do not plan on travelling much and are staying in the same general area, skip the car and hop on board a tricycle, jeepney, bicycle, or bangka!
+If you do not plan to travel much and stay in the same general area, skip the car and hop on board a tricycle, jeepney, bicycle, or bangka!
 You will get an intimate experience of the culture this way.

 A Beautiful Paradise

-The Philippines is a stunning location made all the more accessible with a car.
-If you do not have the luxury of a vehicle, you will be missing out on a golden opportunity to explore all that the Philippines has to offer.
+The Philippines is a stunning location made all the more accessible by car.
+If you do not have the luxury of a vehicle, you will miss out on a golden opportunity to explore all the Philippines has to offer.

 There is just so much to do and to explore.
-Unless you are spending a short stint, it makes the most economical sense to buy one.
-Follow the steps listed above and you will be cruising in no time.
+It makes the most economical sense to buy one unless you are spending a short stint.
+Follow the steps listed above, and you will be cruising quickly.

 If you have money in hand, have met the previously stated requirements, and the car dealership has your vehicle of choice in stock, you could be experiencing the Philippines in a matter of hours!